Take some time to visually experience each of the three beautiful Windhorse locations and communities.

 Our small city is known for being a socially conscious and social justice minded community, dating back to 1842 when a community of abolitionists declared Northampton to be a community where “the rights of all people should be equal without distinction of sex, color or condition, sect or religion”.

 Along with being social justice oriented, our area supports a local food movement with 5 weekly farmers’ markets, 3 food co-ops, a growing boom of CSAs (community supported agriculture), and several restaurants serving locally-sourced ingredients.
 Our restaurants also boast a wide variety of ethnic foods from Mediterranean to Indian, Italian, and Thai.
-We even have a garden group with 2 plots in the Northampton Community Gardens to grow several different types of vegetables including snap peas, spinach, lettuce, kale and broccoli.

 Our area is home to the “Five Colleges” – Smith College, Amherst College, Mt.
 Holyoke College, the University of Massachusetts–Amherst, and Hampshire College – with four more community colleges nearby.
 Our local transportation system, the Pioneer Valley Transit Authority (PVTA), not only provides free transportation for students to and from the colleges, but also provides transportation to 24 surrounding communities in the Pioneer Valley.